KASU

-KASU (91.9 FM) is a non-commercial public radio station licensed to Arkansas State University in Jonesboro, Arkansas, United States.
+KASU (91.9 FM) is a non-commercial radio station licensed to Jonesboro, Arkansas, United States, and owned by Arkansas State University.
 Established in 1957, the station serves parts of northeastern Arkansas, southeastern Missouri and western Tennessee.

 On March 28, 2020, an EF3 tornado directly struck Jonesboro destroying the transmitter site for the station.

 Emergency Alert System

 KASU is the primary source of messages distributed through the Emergency Alert System in northeast Arkansas.
-KAIT relays KASU’s signal for tests and KJNB-LD relays KASU’s signal for actual emergencies.
+KAIT relays KASU’s signal for tests and KJNB-CD relays KASU’s signal for actual emergencies.